dockerbuild-info/dockerbuild.info/_posts/2014-10-27-development-environments.md

 is a developer friendly implementation and thusly its caught on like wildfire.
 Docker has a tremendous upside: standardized deployment interface and parity between development and production.
-Starting a few months ago I decided (professionally and presonally) and I be docker native from that point forward.
+Starting a few months ago I decided (professionally and personally) and I be docker native from that point forward.
 That means doing all development tasks with docker images and making docker images project deliverables.
 That was only one step of the process.

-The problem with manually created environments is that they are not protable and will erode over time.
+The problem with manually created environments is that they are not portable and will erode over time.
 They're also not portable to do different machines (people run different operating systems you know).
 Essentially, they are dependent on the host system.
 This is also not acceptable.
 In addition to going docker native, I wanted something